DSharpPlus/DSharpPlus/docs/articles/commands/command_handler.md

 ---
-uid: commands_command_handler
+uid: articles.commands.command_handler
 title: Custom Command Handler
 ---

 ## Custom Command Handler
 > [!IMPORTANT]
- > Writing your own handler logic should only be done if *you know what you're doing*.<br/>
+> Writing your own handler logic should only be done if *you know what you're doing*.
+You will be responsible for
- > You will be responsible for command execution and preventing deadlocks.
+> command execution and preventing deadlocks.

 ### Disable Default Handler
-To begin, we'll need to disable the default command handler provided by CommandsNext.<br/>
+To begin, we'll need to disable the default command handler provided by CommandsNext.
+This is done by setting the
-This is done by setting the `UseDefaultCommandHandler` configuration property to `false`.
+@DSharpPlus.CommandsNext.CommandsNextConfiguration.UseDefaultCommandHandler configuration property to `false`.
 ```cs
 var discord = new DiscordClient();
 var commands = discord.UseCommandsNext(new CommandsNextConfiguration()